uyennguyen0903/Calculator-Qt-App/README.md

 ## Prerequisites
 - Qt

-On Linux, the following would install all the dependencies you need for building the project:
+Install dependencies you need for building the project on Linux:

 ```
 sudo apt install cmake g++ ninja-build
-jurplel/install-qt-action@v2
 ```